Join Senior lecturer Paula and engineering researcher Megan from Harper Adams University. Journey with them to the farm of the future.

 Also if you’re worried it won’t be futuristic enough, there will be lasers, and they will be zapping things.

 NFU Education has provided supporting teacher resources for this lesson.
-The 'Precision Weeding Activity' student sheet is for use during the lesson.
+The 'Precision Weeding Activity' student sheet is for use during the live lesson.
 The 'Design a farming machine of the future' student sheet is a STEM challenge that can be used after the lesson.

 If you have never joined a live lesson before, see the guidance hub, where you will find technical and educational support.